Bhale Unnade: Release

 Bhale Unnade premiered in theaters on 13 September 2024.

 Critical reception

 Critics offered a mixed reception to Bhale Unnade.
 The Times of India described it as a "light-hearted romantic dramedy with a fresh take on relationships and gender dynamics," appreciating its quirky approach.
 However, OTTplay noted that while it had "a very good subject," the "underwhelming narration" hindered its potential, particularly in the second half.
 The New Indian Express similarly called it "a lost opportunity," citing its failure to capitalize on an unusual hero.

 Other reviews echoed these sentiments.
 Eenadu and TV9 Telugu acknowledged the film's decent performances but criticized its ineffective storytelling.
 Samayam Telugu and NTV Telugu gave it moderate ratings, pointing to a lack of narrative coherence.
-Zee News Telugu and ABP Live Telugu noted some public appreciation for its emotional depth but agreed the execution fell short.
+ABP Live Telugu noted some public appreciation for its emotional depth but agreed the execution fell short.

 Box office

 Bhale Unnade underperformed at the box office and was labeled a "massive flop" upon its OTT release in October 2024.